-Although I used my kitchen aid to make the dough for the cheez-its, a food processor will also work.
+A food processor is a great tool when making the dough; however, you can also use a pastry cutter or your hands.
 The key to making the dough correctly is using ice water.
 You want the dough to remain chilled to prevent the butter from melting.
 Why?
 The tiny pieces of cold butter will melt while baking, creating little pockets of crispy cheez-its.

 The dough itself is easy to make, it’s the cutting part that becomes tedious.
 This recipe makes approximately 100 cheez-its, which means you have to cut 100 squares and pierce each one.
 Unfortunately, I do not have a fluted pastry cutter so my cheez-its didn’t look exactly like the store-bought versions, but it’s the taste that counts!